COVID-19 Updates and Plans

 View the centralized dashboard that will provide real time, up-to-date information on COVID-19 cases, testing, and quarantine and isolation space availability across SUNY’s 64 colleges and universities to more efficiently monitor, respond to, and contain the virus.Keep reading announcement»

-- Purchase College facilities and buildings are open only for official college business and are not open to the general public.
+Purchase College facilities and buildings are open only for official college business and are not open to the general public.

-Visitors are defined as any individual who require essential access to campus facilities and is not an employee (faculty or staff), a currently enrolled student, or a campus resident.
+Visitors are defined as any individual who requires essential access to campus facilities and is not an employee (faculty or staff), a currently enrolled student, or a campus resident.
 Employees of certain vendors, contractors, volunteers, tenants, and other groups are considered visitors.

-Campus Host is a college office/department, employee, or registered student organization requiring or inviting a visitor to come on campus.
+The Campus Host is a college office/department, employee, or registered student organization requiring or inviting a visitor to come on campus.

 Remote Student Registration Process and Responsibilities

 Remote Students must park in the W1 Parking Lot.
 Remote Students who visit campus will be required to follow health and safety protocols adopted by the college and as required by federal, state, or local regulations.
 This includes self-monitoring of COVID-19 symptoms before coming on campus and completing the college’s health screening survey; complying with the college’s face-covering policy and social distancing requirements; and regular handwashing and sanitizing while on campus.

 Visitor Registration Process and Responsibilities

 Visitors permitted on campus will be required to follow health and safety protocols adopted by the college and as required by federal, state, or local regulations.
 This includes self-monitoring of COVID-19 symptoms before coming on campus and completing the college’s health screening survey; complying with the college’s face-covering policy and social distancing requirements; and regular handwashing and sanitizing while on campus.
 Visitors will receive campus policies electronically following the completion of the health screening survey.
 Unregistered visitors are also required to follow health and safety protocols adopted by the college and as required by federal, state, or local regulations.
 In addition, unregistered visitors must adhere to all posted campus directives.